How To Include Error Bars In Google Sheets

 How to Include Error Bars in Google Sheets

-Step 1: Select the Data Range (See Also: How To Auto Fill Data In Google Sheets)
+Step 1: Select the Data Range (See Also: How To Insert Symbols On Google Sheets)

 To add error bars to a data set, first select the range of cells containing the data you want to analyze.
 This will ensure that the error bars are calculated and displayed for the selected data.